Creating a Value Prop

 Elevator pitches put an emphasis on being between 20-30 seconds long (the length of an elevator ride) and a good elevator pitch should be interesting, memorable and succinct.
 You can read more about elevator pitch examples here.

-A value proposition takes into account the above aspects, however, is much more focused on the value and benefits that your service or product provides and how that value will enhance the audiences own goals.
-Where an elevator pitch needs to get someone’s attention, a value proposition needs to deliver a purpose for doing business and also guarantee a promise of the value of that business.
+A value prop takes into account the above aspects, however, is much more focused on the value and benefits that your service or product provides and how that unique value will enhance the audiences own goals.
+Where an elevator pitch needs to get someone’s attention, a customer value proposition needs to deliver a purpose for doing business and also guarantee a promise of the value of that business.

 Your value proposition goal?
 It should help you grow your business.